Prerequisite Setup

-Before you can use a custom validation rule, you must define the namespace prefix for the custom validation rule
+Before using custom validation rules you must configure the namespace prefix for custom rule classes:

 ValidateConfig::instance()->setRulesPath('Itwmw\\App\\Model\\Validate\\Rules\\');